 VALUES (6, 'Test', 100);

-This would give us this error as we attempted to pass in 100 in the manager_id but if we looked at the representative table, we only have values 1-4.
-Likewise, if we attempted to update a row in the department table’s manager_id to a value that didn’t exist, we should get the same error:
+This is because we attempted to pass in 100 in the manager_id.
+But if we look at the representative table, we only have values 1-4 available.
+Likewise, if we attempted to update a row in the department table’s manager_id to a value that didn’t exist, we would get the same error:

 UPDATE department